llamadew/drivers-pipeline/README.md

 | lver | Driver Language Version | String or Object (nullable) | "10.12.0" |
 | fr | Framework | String (nullable) | "mongoid-5.2.1" |

+## Why is it WIP?
+What still needs done?
+Although the script works, it is more of a prototype than complete solution.
+Notable next steps:
+* enable running of the script on TechOps K8S platform (Kanopy)
+* adjust structure of subdocuments based on feedback (an iterative process)
+* modularize/refactor code to be more robust
+* once the original raw dataset is in data lake, modify the script to query data lake instead of MDB